-The Beaumont Trophy is an international men's road race, which is based in the village of Stamfordham, close to Newcastle upon Tyne.
-The race attracts competitors from across Europe and has a reputation as one of the most prestigious and tough events in the British cycling calendar.
+The Beaumont Trophy will take place on the afternoon of Sunday 7th July 2019.
+The event is a national standard men's road race, which is based in the village of Stamfordham, close to Newcastle upon Tyne.
+The race has a reputation as one of the most prestigious and toughest events in the British cycling calendar.

 History of the Beaumont Trophy

 The Beaumont Trophy was was first run in 1952, the year after the organising club, Gosforth Road Club, was formed.
 The trophy was presented by Rex Beaumont, a cycle and motorcycle wholesaler based in Newcastle.
 The first edition of the race was won by Stan Blair riding for Viking Cycles and started and finished in Gosforth Park where the club had its headquarters.Since then, the race has been won by many famous riders including Sir Bradley Wiggins, Chris Newton, Russell and Dean Downing, Malcolm Elliott and Don Sanderson to name but a few.
 The most prolific winner of the Trophy is Ray Wetherell who has won it 5 times.
 Sir Bradley Wiggins won it twice, including 2011 when the event was the National Championships.
 Connor Swift won the race in 2018 when, again, it was the National Championships.

 Watching the Race

 The race takes place around the village of Stamfordham and takes in the race-defining climb of the Ryals.
 This climb was where Team Sky launched their attack that resulted in Wiggins winning the National title in 2011 and is often the setting for decisive moves.
 Expect to see some of the top riders out training and checking out the route on the Saturday if you are taking part in one of the Challenge rides.